Can you really establish yourself as an expert even if you’re just starting your online business?

 Maybe you’ve been there too, working 24/7 for clients who are draining the life out of you.
 If so, it’s OK – you’re not alone.
 And the good news is that you don’t have to stay there either.

-That’s why in this episode of the podcast, I want to share 10 ways you can position yourself as an expert, even if you’re just starting out!
+That’s why I want to share 10 ways you can position yourself as an expert, even if you’re just starting out!
 These are 10 tips I’ve implemented in my own business and you can get started with them straight away.
 Alright, let’s dive into them!

 It shouldn’t come as any surprise that this is number one.
 But what does owning your experience really mean?
 First, you need to pinpoint the things that make you great at what you do.
 Yes, it’s time to brag about yourself!
 Have you spent years studying your skill through formal or informal training?
 Have you worked for particular big-name clients in your business or in past jobs?
 What kind of responsibilities have you had?
 Did you run a department?
 Were you the go-to person for social media or a particular task?
 I don’t want to get all resume-y and boring on you but we need to identify these things so we can weave them into the way you communicate so that potential clients can see that there is evidence that you know what you’re talking about.